sunilabrahamindia/sunilabraham/elonnai/cis-responds-to-privacy-approach-paper.md

 ---
 layout: default
-title: "C.I.S Responds to Privacy Approach Paper"
+title: "CIS Responds to Privacy Approach Paper"
 description: "A CIS response to a privacy legislation approach paper, outlining concerns about definitions, enforcement, sectoral scope, and the relationship between privacy and the Right to Information Act."
 authors: ["Elonnai Hickok"]
 categories: [Centre for Internet and Society, Elonnai Hickok]